htcondor/htcondor/docs/users-manual/java-applications.rst

 If there is no output from the *condor_status* command, then HTCondor does not know the location details of the Java Virtual Machine on machines in the pool, or no machines have Java correctly installed.
-In this case, contact your system administrator or see the :doc:`/admin-manual/java-support-installation` section for more information on getting HTCondor to work together with Java.

 A Simple Example Java Application
 ---------------------------------